 Traveling to Trinidad

 There are a number of direct flights to Trinidad from the United States on airlines such as JetBlue, American Airlines, Caribbean Airlines, and United Airlines.
-Other airlines flying to Port of Spain, Trinidad from other destinations include British Airways, WestJet, Surinam Airways, Copa, Virgin Atlantic, Air Canada, and Condor.
+Other airlines flying to Piarco International Airport from other destinations include British Airways, WestJet, Surinam Airways, Copa, Virgin Atlantic, Air Canada, and Condor.

 Best Time to Visit Trinidad and Tobago

 If you’re visiting Trinidad and Tobago, the best time to visit is between January and May.
-High Season is during Carnival (February-March), Summer (July-August), and holidays like Christmas and Easter.
+The high Season is during Carnival (February-March), Summer (July-August), and holidays like Christmas and Easter.